 This should give us confidence right?
 If God is for us…

 I think seeing the bigger picture of God’s plans definitely helps in these situations.
 I’ve seen a pattern over the years as I’ve gone through bad stuff or others have.
 God is a genius (understatement of the year award goes to…) and remembering that definitely makes me think twice.
 One person can spend a year working through an awful situation and emerge stronger having been equipped with wisdom and character so that they can see 10 people come through the same situation in half the time with twice the blessing!
 What?!

 I sometimes imagine how hard it would be to be God hearing your children crying out to you, feeling abandoned and accusing you of all sorts but still withholding deliverance because you know that their faith and perseverance will mean that so many more will be impacted by what they learn, including them!

 Before crying out to God to change the situation, how about we ask Him, “Dad, is there a reason you brought me here?”
 Sometimes I think we’ll get an answer and sometimes we might not but knowing He is good and won’t leave, we have to ask ourselves some other questions: “Are we willing to trust His skill as a sculptor as the pains of life come at us full force?
 Are we willing to trust His goodness in the absence of positive emotions?
-Are we willing to take hits to that we can learn hard lessons for the benefit of others?”
+Are we willing to take hits so that we can learn hard lessons for the benefit of others and grow ourselves?”

 He is the absolute Master when it comes to shaping our lives so come rain or shine, let’s encourage one another to trust Him and His goodness.